ffund/ml-notebooks/notebooks/6-knn-voter-classification-2020-hw.md

 ::: {.cell .markdown}

-Now, make a similar plot for samples on survey Version 1 only:
+Now, make a similar plot for features on survey Version 1 only:
 :::

 ::: {.cell .code}